What is a Statement of Purpose for Grad School?

 As any good writer knows, it takes more than one draft to create a strong and compelling work of writing.
 After you have brainstormed for your grad school SOP letter, answered key questions, created a working outline, and written your first draft, there is still a lot of room for revision.
 Share your work with a friend or peer whose opinion you trust.

-Even better, let a professional personal statement editing or SOP editing service like Wordvice revise and proofread your essay so that it lives up to its full potential and helps ensure that you will be admitted to the graduate or doctoral program of your choice.
-Our Essay Editing Services cover all kinds of application documents for college, university, MBA programs, and other advanced degrees and programs.
+Even better, let a professional personal statement editing or statement of purpose editing service like Wordvice revise and proofread your essay so that it lives up to its full potential and helps ensure that you will be admitted to the graduate or doctoral program of your choice.
+Our Essay Editing Services also include recommendation letter editing and cv editing, covering all kinds of application documents for college, university, MBA programs, and other advanced degrees and programs.